-Senchado is the preferred way to prepare higher grades of green tea, particularly gyokuro and sencha, as it helps to concentrate their flavour and aroma, and enhance appreciation through multiple infusions.
+Senchado (“the way of sencha”) is the preferred way to prepare higher grades of green tea, particularly gyokuro and sencha, as it helps to concentrate their flavour and aroma, and enhance appreciation through multiple infusions.
 This preparation style may also be used to brew other styles of Japanese tea.

 Senchado is most recognisable for its application in tea ceremonies, both religious and secular.
-It offers a wonderful way to appreciate tea, whether for your everyday ritual of personal focus and introspection, or for welcoming guests to Japanese tea.
+Similar to gongfu cha, it offers a wonderful way to appreciate tea, whether for your everyday ritual of personal focus and introspection, or for welcoming guests to Japanese tea.

 Key factors to brewing

 There is adage in the tea world that says, ‘the fresher the leaf, the lower the water temperature’ should be.
-This is particularly true of Japanese green teas.
-Too hot, and the tea can taste bitter.
-Too cold, and the infusion may not taste strong enough.
+This is particularly true of Japanese steamed green teas.
+Steeped too hot or for too long, and the tea can taste bitter and undrinkable.

 Thankfully, getting the temperature right is easy.
-Each time you transfer hot water from one vessel to another, the temperature drops by around 10 degrees centigrade.
+For one thing, you can simply get hold of a temperature controlled kettle.
+Another way is transfer hot water from one ceramic vessel to another; the temperature drops by around 10 degrees centigrade with each pour.
 Hence, this is why it is common in Senchado to use small ceramic bowls for holding water before pouring into the teapot.

 Alternatively, you can simply use a temperature controlled kettle.

 Rather than brew for longer, you can adjust the strength of the tea to your liking by brewing with more leaf instead.